TERREMEMBER/znbase/docs/content/v2.1/explore/change-data-capture/macos.md

 </ul>

-[Change data capture (CDC)](../../../architecture/cdc-architecture) can be used to asynchronously stream data changes from a YugabyteDB cluster to external systems like message queues and OLAP warehouses.
-The data changes in YugabyteDB are detected, captured, and then output to the specified target.
-In the steps below, you will use a local YugabyteDB cluster to stream data changes to `stdout` using the CDC API.
+[Change data capture (CDC)](../../../architecture/cdc-architecture) can be used to asynchronously stream data changes from a ZNbaseDB cluster to external systems like message queues and OLAP warehouses.
+The data changes in ZNbaseDB are detected, captured, and then output to the specified target.
+In the steps below, you will use a local ZNbaseDB cluster to stream data changes to `stdout` using the CDC API.

-If you haven't installed YugabyteDB yet, do so first by following the [Quick Start](../../../quick-start/install/) guide.
+If you haven't installed ZNbaseDB yet, do so first by following the [Quick Start](../../../quick-start/install/) guide.

 ## Prerequisites